-- E. Bharat Nirman Seva Kendra (BNSK): BNSK to enable an efficient implementation of Mahatma Gandhi NREGA and to function as Knowledge Resource Centre may be constructed at GP level or Block level. - F. Construction of Kitchen Shed may be taken up under Mahatma Gandhi NREGS in convergence with National Programme of Mid-Day Meal (NP-MDMS) of the Ministry of Human Resource Development.
-In addition to this, Dining hall of the size required to cater to the need of the students in the schools may also be constructed under Mahatma Gandhi NREGS. - G. Construction of playfields: Only one play field in a Gram Panchayat can be constructed under Mahatma Gandhi NREGS.
-The play field specifications will be for the games/ sports in line with Rajeev Gandhi Khel Abhiyan (RGKA), Scheme of Ministry of Youth Affairs and Sports.
-State Governments, as per their convenience/ feasibility, may converge with RGKA (Ministry of Youth Affairs and Sports) or other Central/State initiatives.
-Fields for outdoor games may be constructed at Block level under RGKA in convergence with Mahatma Gandhi NREGS. - H. Construction of compound walls for Government run schools in the villages: Compound walls of the Government run schools may be taken up under Mahatma Gandhi NREGS or in convergence with other schemes/ programmes, where it has not been constructed or provided for by the Ministry of Human Resource Development, Government of India. - I. All weather rural connectivity (built to non-PMGSY road standards) - a) Para 4(1)IV.(ii) of Schedule-I of (Mahatma Gandhi NREGA) reads as: "Providing all-weather rural road connectivity to unconnected villages and to connect identified rural production centres to the existing pucca road network; and construction of pucca internal roads or streets including side drains and culverts within a village;" - b) The planning, design implementation, quality control and maintenance should be ensured as per Guideline of the Ministry for Providing Single All Weather Road Connectivity To Non- PMGSY Habitations, in Convergence with Mahatma Gandhi NREGS issued vide Letter No:P-17026/1/2015RC(FMS NO:342023) dated: 17.11.2016.
+- E. Construction of playfields: Only one play field in a Gram Panchayat can be constructed under Mahatma Gandhi NREGS. - F. Construction of compound walls for Government run schools in the villages: Compound walls of the Government run schools may be taken up under Mahatma Gandhi NREGS or in convergence with other schemes/ programmes, where it has not been constructed or provided for by the Ministry of Human Resource Development, Government of India or under any State Programme.

+G. All weather rural connectivity (built to non-PMGSY road standards)

+- a) Para 4(1)IV.(ii) of Schedule-I of (Mahatma Gandhi NREGA) reads as: "Providing all-weather rural road connectivity to unconnected villages and to connect identified rural production centres to the existing pucca road network; and construction of pucca internal roads or streets including side drains and culverts within a village;" - design implementation. quality b) The planning, control maintenance should be ensured as per Guideline of the Ministry for Providing Single All Weather Road Connectivity To Non- PMGSY Habitations, in Guideline on "Convergence with Mahatma Gandhi NREGS".
+Letter No: P-17026/1/2015RC(FMS issued vide NO:342023) dated: 17.11.2016.